 - Process or support payments for goods and services

-- Conduct data analysis, testing, and research (including for product development), and to monitor and analyse usage and activity trends
+- Conduct data analysis, testing, and research (including for product development), and also to monitor and analyse usage and activity trends

 - Maintain the safety, security and integrity of our services